The Guide to Short-Term Rental Property Management Fees

 Are Short-Term Property Management Companies Worth the Cost?

-Short-term property management companies will usually charge you between 20% and 40% of your monthly rental income each month.
+Short-term property management companies usually charge you between 20% and 40% of your monthly rental income each month.
 In addition, some short-term property managers charge ancillary fees to cover unexpected expenses, like emergency repairs, guest removal, and restocking perishable supplies.

 Despite the cost, you might make more money with a quality short-term property manager working for you than otherwise.
 The best short-term property management companies help your properties fill up with guests more quickly, cover marketing and other services, and make the property more attractive.